Odense Light Rail

-The Odense Letbane (English name: Odense Tramway.
-Letbane actually more literally means light railway) is a tram system in Odense, Denmark.
+The Odense Light Rail (Odense Letbane) is a tram system in Odense, Denmark.
 The first phase opened on 28 May 2022.
 The tramway starts in Tarup, in the north-western part of Odense, and travels via the central train station, University of Southern Denmark, and the new hospital before reaching its final destination in Hjallese, in the southernmost part of the city.
-The first line consists of 14.5 km of tracks and has 26 stations.
-Expected number of passengers is 34,000 daily.
-The total budget is 3.3 billion Danish krone (2017 numbers).
+The first line consists of 14.5 km of tracks and has 26 stations, and is expected to carry 34,000 passengers daily.
+The project's total budget is 3.6 billion Danish krone (2026 numbers).
 The tramway is financed by the Odense Municipality, the Danish State, and the Region of Southern Denmark.

-The planned second line consists of 7.5 km of tracks with a budget of 1.9 billion Danish krone.
-The city council has decided to work towards establishing a second line.
-However, there is no construction regulation or co-financing from the Danish state as of August 2018.
+The Odense city council has begun to plan a second line consisting of 7.5 km of tracks with a budget of 1.9 billion Danish krone, however the plan has not received regulatory approval or co-financing from the Danish state as of August 2018.

 History

 The political process

-The tramway in Odense was suggested for the first time in 2008 by the then mayor, the late Jan Boye.
-Since then Odense Municipality and the Region of Southern Denmark have been working on the project, which was unanimously backed up by the city council.
-A formal agreement between the State, the Region of Southern Denmark and Odense Municipality dated 23 June 2014, constituted the official declaration of financial support to the tramway project by the State and the Region.
+The tramway in Odense was first proposed in 2008 by then mayor, Jan Boye.
+Subsequently, the Odense Municipality and the Region of Southern Denmark began the initial planning stages of the project with unanimous support from the city council.
+A formal agreement between the State, the Region of Southern Denmark and Odense Municipality, signed 23 June 2014, represented a commitment to financial support for the tramway project.